CORE-SNU/MPC-PEARL/README.md

 - **[pickle5][pickle5]**
 - **[FORCESPRO][FORCESPRO]**

-To install FORCESPRO, you first need to get license.
+To install FORCESPRO, you first need to get a license.
 If you are currently working as a researcher you can request academic license.
 For detailed installation guide refer to [official manual][FORCESPRO_manual].

 In addition, to run our result analysis tool you need to install additional packages such as [pandas][pandas].
-For convenience, we summarized our test environment into `mpc_pearl.yml` so that result can be easily reproduced.
+For convenience, we have summarized our test environment into `mpc_pearl.yml` so that the results presented in our paper may be easily reproduced.

-Our code is tested on both Ubuntu 18.04 and Ubuntu 20.04.
+Our code was successfully tested on both Ubuntu 18.04 and Ubuntu 20.04.